tristanthuynh-oss/art-109/project_final/z_creditsAndReadme.txt

-Credits and other stuff, I didn't use AI I looked up a lot of stuff and used a lot of templates and guides.
+Credits and other stuff, I looked up a lot of stuff and used a lot of templates and guides.
 I also had a coding art class before this semester so i know bit more about coding